The signed Varchenko Determinant for Complexes of Oriented Matroids: Introduction

 \section{Introduction}

-Schechtman and Varchenko~\cite{SV1} considered a symmetric matrix which may be viewed as a bilinear form on the vector space of linear forms of the set of regions of a hyperplane arrangement over some ordered field $\mathbb{K}$.
+Varchenko~\cite{V} considered a symmetric matrix which may be viewed as a bilinear form on the vector space of linear forms of the set of regions of a hyperplane arrangement $\mathcal{A}$ over some ordered field $\mathbb{K}$.
 The value of the product of the characteristic vectors of regions $Q_i$ and $Q_j$ is given by a product $\prod_{e \in S(Q_i,Q_j)}w_e$, where the $w_e$ are weights on the hyperplanes $H_e$ of the arrangements and $S(Q_i,Q_j)$ is the set of hyperplanes that have to be crossed on a shortest path from $Q_i$ to $Q_j$.
-The corresponding matrix $B$ is called the {\em Varchenko Matrix}, also see \ref{thm:varchenko}.
+The corresponding {\em Varchenko Matrix} $B_{\mathcal{A}}$ has entries of the form $\prod_{e \in S(Q_i,Q_j)}w_e$ for any pair of regions $Q_i$ and $Q_j$, also see \ref{thm:varchenko}.
 In order to determine when the bilinear form is degenerate, Varchenko~\cite{V} gave an elegant factorization of the determinant of that matrix, considering the weights as variables.